Skip to content

 MetricRangeWhat it measures

 iptm0–1Interface predicted TM-score.
+Confidence in the protein–protein interface.

-min_interaction_paeAngstromsMinimum predicted aligned error at the interface.
-Lower is better.
+min_interaction_paeÅngströmMinimum predicted aligned error at the interface.
+Lower values mean higher confidence.

-helix_fraction0–1Fraction of designed residues in helices.
+helix_fraction0–1Fraction of the designed sequence forming alpha helices.

-sheet_fraction0–1Fraction of designed residues in sheets.
+sheet_fraction0–1Fraction of the designed sequence forming beta sheets.

-loop_fraction0–1Fraction of designed residues in loops.
+loop_fraction0–1Fraction of the designed sequence in coil/loop regions.

 StatusMeaning